mpohl/ngx_heros/README.md

 Run `ng build -e=prod --prod --no-sourcemap --aot --target=production` The build artifacts will be stored in the `dist/` directory.

-## bulid production (pe patient) and serve with a dev server
-Run `ng serve -e=prod --prod --aot --target=production` to build and serve production

 ## extract translation to json
 run `npm run extract` to extract translation keys to src/i18n/*.json